Recycling Solutions for Vertex Coloring Heuristics: Recycle Method

 \begin{prop} For a graph $G=(V,E)$ with the maximum degree $\Delta$, let $c$ be a legal $(k+1)$-coloring such that $|V_{c,k+1}|\le |V_{c,i}|$ holds for any $i\in[k+1]$ and $c'$ be a partial $k$-coloring such that $c'(v)=c(v)$ for all $v\in V\setminus V_{c,k+1}$ and $c'(v)=\phi$ for all $v\in V_{c,k+1}$.
 It holds that $\rhopart(c')\le\displaystyle\frac{n}{k+1}$, where $n=|V|$. \end{prop} \begin{proof} The bound is due to $|V_{c,k+1}|\le\frac{n}{k+1}$. \end{proof}

-Again, let us compare $c'$ with a random partial $k$-coloring, say $r'$, that is constructed as follows; we first assign a random color from $[k]$ to every vertex in $V$.
+Let us give a remark on the penalty value of a random partial $k$-coloring, say $r'$, which is constructed as follows; we first assign a random color from $[k]$ to every vertex in $V$.
 Then, while there is a conflicting edge, we repeat removing the color of a conflicting vertex (i.e., $\phi$ is assigned to the vertex).
-Because the expected number of conflicting edges is $\frac{m}{k}$, the expected penalty value $\rhopart(r')$ is at most $\frac{m}{k}$, while our partial $k$-coloring $c'$ attains $\rhopart(c')\le\frac{n}{k+1}\le\frac{m}{k}$.
+Because the expected number of conflicting edges is $\frac{m}{k}$, the expected penalty value $\rhopart(r')$ is at most $\frac{m}{k}$.
+We regard that the partial $k$-coloring $c'$ of \propref{partial_ub} has a better upper bound since $\rhopart(c')\le\frac{n}{k+1}$ {\em always} holds and $\frac{n}{k+1}\le\frac{m}{k}$ if $n\le m$, which holds when $G$ is connected and not a tree.